-This building is thought to pre-date the 16th Century but is claimed to have become established in 1568.
+This building is thought to date from the 16th century but is claimed to have become established in 1568.
 It has been much altered since then, especially in the 19th and 20th centuries.
-It is a two-storey building with attic, asymmetrical 6-bay front and extensive 19th century rear wing.
+It is a two- storey building with attic, asymmetrical 6-bay front and extensive 19th century rear wing.
 It is rendered with contrasting margins, a pilastered doorpiece, and two bipartite box dormers in a gabled slated roof with end stacks.
 There are now five windows on the ground floor with one of them formerly being a door opening